Tomb of Amenhotep II: Layout and history

-It has a bent axis, typical of the layout of early Eighteenth Dynasty tombs, but several features make this tomb unusual.
+It has a bent dog-leg shape axis, typical of the layout of early Eighteenth Dynasty tombs, but several features make this tomb unusual.
+First, A steep corridor leads down from the entrance past a deep well.
+The well, intended to throw off potential tomb robbers, was first adapted in the tomb of Amenhotep's father and predecessor, Thutmose III, and would also be incorporated to the tombs of later pharaohs.
+Passing across the well leads to a rectangle antechamber, and beyond it is the burial chamber.

 The burial chamber is rectangular and divided into upper and lower pillared sections, with the lower part holding the cartouche-shaped royal sarcophagus of the king.
 This style of burial chamber became standard for royal burials in the later New Kingdom.
+In the burial chamber, there stand four smaller side chambers.
+One of them was used as the burial of his son Webensenu, who died as a child and was buried with him in the tomb.
+His canopic jars and shabtis were found in the tomb as well.

 Only the burial chamber of the tomb is decorated, albeit in an unusual style that, other than KV34 (the tomb of Amenhotep II's father, Thutmose III), is not found elsewhere in the Valley of the Kings.
 On a yellow-tinged background (intended to resemble aged papyrus), the Amduat is traced, depicting the ancient Egyptian deities as simple (almost naive) stick figures, with text written in the cursive hieroglyphic book hand used more commonly for sacred texts on papyrus.

 Later the tomb was used as a mummy cache.
 Mummies belonging to the following individuals were relocated here during the Third Intermediate Period and were identified by inscriptions on their burial wrappings: